wdporter/i-am-that-vuepress/44-i-am-is-true-all-else-is-inference/readme.md

 Learn to look without imagination, to listen without distortion: that is all.
 Stop attributing names and shapes to the essentially nameless and formless, realise that every mode of perception is subjective, that what is seen or heard, touched or smelt, felt or thought, expected or imagined, is in the mind and not in reälity, and you will experience peace and freedom from fear.

-Even the sense of ‘I am’ is composed of the pure light and the sense of being.
+Even the sense of ‘I am’ is composed of the pure light and the sense of beïng.
 The ‘I’ is there even without the ‘am’.
 So is the pure light there whether you say ‘I’ or not.
 Become aware of that pure light and you will never lose it.
-The beingness in being, the awareness in consciousness, the interest in every experience — that is not describable, yet perfectly accessible, for there is nothing else.
+The beïngness in beïng, the awareness in consciousness, the interest in every experience — that is not describable, yet perfectly accessible, for there is nothing else.

 **Q:**&ensp;You talk of reälity directly — as the all-pervading, ever-present, eternal, all-knowing, all-energizing first cause.
 There are other teachers, who refuse to discuss reälity at all.
 They say reälity is beyond the mind while all discussions are within the realm of the mind, which is the home of the unreal.
 Their approach is negative; they pinpoint the unreal and thus go beyond it into the real.

 **M:**&ensp;The difference lies in the words only.
 After all, when I talk of the real, I describe it as not-unreal, space-less, time-less, cause-less, beginning-less and end-less.
 It comes to the same.
 As long as it leads to enlightenment, what does the wording matter?
 Does it matter whether you pull the cart or push it, as long as it is kept rolling?
 You may feel attracted to reälity at one time and repelled from the false at another; these are only moods which alternate; both are needed for perfect freedom.
 You may go one way or another — but each time it will be the right way at the moment; just go whole-heartedly, don’t waste time on doubting or hesitating.
 Many kinds of food are needed to make the child grow, but the act of eating is the same.
 Theoretically — all approaches are good.
 In practice, and at a given moment, you proceed by one road only.
 Sooner or later you are bound to discover that if you really want to find, you must dig at one place only — within.

-Neither your body nor mind can give you what you seek — the being and knowing your self and the great peace that comes with it.
+Neither your body nor mind can give you what you seek — the beïng and knowing your self and the great peace that comes with it.

 **Q:**&ensp;Surely there is something valid and valuable in every approach.

 **M:**&ensp;In each case the value lies in bringing you to the need of seeking within.
-Playing with various approaches may be due to resistance to going within, to the fear of having to abandon the illusion of being something or somebody in particular.
+Playing with various approaches may be due to resistance to going within, to the fear of having to abandon the illusion of beïng something or somebody in particular.
 To find water you do not dig small pits all over the place, but drill deep in one place only.
 Similarly, to find your self you have to explore yourself.
 When you realise that you are the light of the world, you will also realise that you are the love of it; that to know is to love and to love is to know.

 Of all the affections the love of oneself comes first.
 Your love of the world is the reflection of your love of yourself, for your world is of your own creation.
 Light and love are impersonal, but they are reflected in your mind as knowing and wishing oneself well.
 We are always friendly towards ourselves, but not always wise.
 A <span data-tippy-content="One who practices <em>yoga</em>.">Yogi</span> is a man whose goodwill is allied to wisdom.